jakeBringetto/spotify-sync-type-beat/README.md

 ### Guessing
 Run `python3 extractor.py` to create and store data/label arrays.

-Then, run `python3 playlist_guesser_dt.py` to guess playlist for song.
+Then, run `python3 playlist_guesser.py <model>` to guess playlist for song, where model is one of {`dt`}

-Additionally, to avoid having to run two scripts, run `python3 playlist_guesser_dt.py extract` to first extract then predict.
+Additionally, to avoid having to run two scripts, run `python3 playlist_guesser_dt.py model extract` to first extract then predict.